Welcome to the future of visual collaboration.

 You already know DEON as a powerful platform for your 'heavy load' of data and visual collaboration.
 With the new AI integration (DHI) and the DAIA assistant (DEON AI Assistance), your workspace transforms from a passive work surface into an intelligent partner.

-This overview presents you with 10 helpful functions for your daily work.
+This overview presents you 10 helpful functions for your daily work.

 By the way: You can find an overview of the DAIA control elements here:

-You can ask the DAIA assistant questions about the content of your entire DEON project.
-The AI not only analyzes text but also understands the context of unstructured data collections that you have stored on the board.
+You can ask the DAIA assistant questions about the contents of your entire DEON project.
+The AI not only analyzes texts, but also understands the context of unstructured data collections that you have placed on the board.

 What is it good for?

 It saves massive research time.
-Instead of rummaging through hundreds of documents, email screenshots or notes, simply ask the AI for the information you are looking for.
+Instead of sifting through hundreds of documents, e‑mail screenshots or notes, simply ask the AI for the information you are looking for.

 Practical example (HR):

-An employee changes departments and has unloaded their knowledge (handover protocols, email exchanges, process diagrams) unstructured onto a DEON board.
-A new Key Account Manager simply asks: "What are my tasks and responsibilities as a Key Account?" and receives a precise summary from the scattered information.
+An employee changes departments and has his knowledge (Übergabeprotokolle, email threads, process diagrams) unstructured on a DEON board „emptied“.
+A new Key Account Manager simply asks: „What are my tasks and responsibilities as a Key Account?“ and receives a precise summary from the scattered information.

 Operation: